kacperkoza/tips_IntelliJ_IDEA/README.md

 `⌘ ⇧ 1` - `Select File in Project View`

 `⌘ E` - `Recent files`

+Type in any windows - you can filter the result list.

 `⌘ ⇧ E` - `Recent Locations`

 `⌘ 1` - `Project`